liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/07-updating-blade-cli.markdown

 **Note:** For Windows users on Blade CLI 3.3.0 and older, the `blade update` command does not work because Windows cannot update a file that is currently in use.
-To bypass this issue, you can use JPM to update your version of Blade CLI:
+To bypass this issue, use JPM to update your version of Blade CLI:

     jpm install -f https://releases.liferay.com/tools/blade-cli/latest/blade.jar

-The `blade update` command for Windows users on Blade CLI 3.4.1 and newer works as expected.
+The `blade update` command for Windows users on Blade CLI 3.4.1+ works as expected.

 $$$